Watch a Muay Thai Fight in Phuket

-Bangla Boxing Stadium is one of the two (or three?)
-Muay Thai Stadiums in Patong Beach, one of the many ways you can entertain yourself after dinner.
-Muay Thai is a very well-known martial sport and while it’s definitely not to everyone’s taste, it is part of most Thai boys early years.
-The fights are held every Wednesday, Friday, Sunday starting 9 pm.
+Bangla Boxing Stadium is one of the two or three Muay Thai Stadiums in Patong Beach, one of the many ways you can entertain yourself after dinner.
+Muay Thai is a very well-known martial sport and while it’s definitely not to everyone’s taste, it is part of most Thai boys’ early years.
+The fights are held every Wednesday, Friday, and Sunday starting at 9 pm.

 The fights start at 9 pm until midnight and follow the same pattern: young fighters first, as young as 12 years old, and progressing to the most advanced fighters, so don’t worry if you miss the beginning.
 Each round lasts only few minutes and the fight continues until one of the fighters wins or his opponent is knocked down, which happens quite a bit.
 You can place your bets on blue or red before each match.
 The fights are often opposing Thai to foreign fighters who trained in one of the many Muay Thai Camps available around Phuket.

 I’m not a big fan so I only stay for an hour when reviewing Muay Thai fights.
-One thing seems obvious to me each time is the fighting style.
-Thai fighters have a style which looks like what martial art while foreigners seem to use brute force and as I witnessed it, even rage.
+One thing that seems obvious to me each time is the fighting style.
+Thai fighters have a style that looks like martial art while foreigners seem to use brute force and as I witnessed it, even rage.
 They do win but lack elegance in the mid categories.
-At high level things change and advanced fighters demonstrate how traditional Muay Thai can deliver serious power, no matter what nationality.
+At a higher level, things change and advanced fighters demonstrate how traditional Muay Thai can deliver serious power, no matter what nationality.

 So ultimately, it’s a popular attraction but it remains expensive and relatively violent, so it’s not to everyone’s taste.

 Location: Patong Beach, just behind Jungceylon shopping mall